lwinkler/markus/README.md

 Troubleshooting
 ===============

-AllModules.cpp is missing or a module is unknown
+allModules.cpp is missing or a module is unknown
 ------------------------------------------------
 Possible error messages: